-Release Date: May 18, 2024
+Release Date: Me 22, 2024

-AUSTIN - Texans who sustained damage from the recent severe storms, straight-line winds, tornadoes, and flooding that began April 26may be eligible for disaster assistance under FEMA's Individuals and Households Program.
-Currently, residents living in Harris, Liberty, Montgomery, Polk, San Jacinto, Trinity and Walker counties may be eligible for disaster assistance.
+AUSTIN - Eastland, Hardin, Jasper, Jones, Lamar and Waller counties have been added to the major disaster declaration for Texans who sustained damage from severe storms, straight-line winds, tornadoes and flooding that began April 26.

+Residents of these counties may be eligible for disaster assistance under FEMA's Individuals and Households Program.
+Eligible applicants may qualify for serious needs assistance, basic home repairs, personal property losses and other eligible expenses related to storm damage.
+Previously survivors in Harris, Liberty, Montgomery, Polk, San Jacinto, Trinity and Walker counties were approved for assistance to individuals and households.
+Additional counties may be added later.

-FEMA's disaster assistance offers new benefits that provide flexible funding directly to survivors when needed the most.
-In addition, a simplified process and expanded eligibility allows Texans access to a wider range of assistance and immediate funds for serious needs.
+FEMA's disaster assistance offers benefits that provide flexible funding directly to survivors when needed the most.
+In addition, a simplified process and expanded eligibility allows Texans access to a wider range of assistance and funds for serious needs.